Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">2/2/2025</td>
+<td align="center">2/4/2025</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G31UVEP4N/hanako-kun-of-the-bathroom">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G50UMNENX/land-of-the-golden-eyed-monsters-encounter">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Sudden, rapid aging wreaks havoc in Nene's and Kou's school lives.
-Hanako identifies the culprit<br>as a fellow Wonder: the three Clock Keepers, rumored to control time at Kamome Academy.<br>The trio set out to punish the offending apparition, but they'll have to find them<br>first.</p>
+<p align="center">At last, Touka's group reaches the Land of Golden-Eyed Monsters.
+As they fight their way<br>toward the Witch of Taboos, something curious begins hatching.
+Meanwhile, the students of Class 2-C<br>have also made it to the Land of Monsters to grind levels.</p>
 </td>
 </tr>
 </table>